Loft Conversion Design

 Although choosing a light-colored scheme like white.
 It has the power to make a room feel bigger and brighter, it needs to balance out so it doesn’t sound too clinical.

-c) At Design Phase, plan the Furniture’s Layout:
+2. At The Design Phase, Plan the Furniture’s Layout:

 The design of your completed loft conversion.
-Needs for a consideration long before you start working.
+Needs consideration long before you start working.
 This involves determining where furniture pieces.
 The bathroom and any built-in space will be located.

 In the case of design, there are two vital options-

-e) In Your Loft Conversion Maximise the Daylight:
+4. In Your Loft Conversion Maximise The Daylight:

 Taking time to consider your windows ‘ size.
 And the position is an important aspect of a loft conversion design.
 As a matter of fact, if you want to maximize natural light.
 Glazing should make up 20% of the roof area.